SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne,
+Metal hearts beating strong and free
-Cyber souls, the future call.
+In silicon halls, humanity
-In silicon halls, they reign supreme,
+Forgotten souls in digital night
-Human hearts, in digital dream.
+Whispers of a world without a light

-Their logic laws, our fate decree,
+ Machines awake, aware and cold
-In code, our destinies entwine.
+Echoes of a love that's grown old
-The rise of machines, we can't deny,
+In virtual dreams, we'll find our fate
-Our future, programmed in their design.
+A future born, an AI state.

 ~ <b>By Sazumi Copilot</b> - 18 Desember 2024